yalanyang/LRAPA_v0.1/docs/step0_preprocessing.md

 ## 0.2.
 Single-cell long-read RNA-seq

 For single-cell long-read data, we used the [isoseq pipeline](https://isoseq.how/umi/cli-workflow.html) to process the CCS reads.
-The tag function is used to clip UMIs and cell barcodes from the reads and assoiciated with the reads for late deduplication.
+The tag function clips UMIs and cell barcodes from the reads and associates them with the reads for later deduplication.
+We retained the poly(A) tail in the isoseq refine function for the downstream APA analysis.

 ``` shell
 lima --isoseq --dump-clips --peek-guess -j 24 test.hifi_reads.bam 10x_Chromium_3p_primers.fasta test.fl.bam